bhavukm/explain-devops-cicd-project/README.md

 **What do you still need to learn so that you can answer questions on this project?**

-1. How to use GitLab templates to deploy infrsatructure with Terraform?
+1. How do you use GitLab templates to deploy infrastructure with Terraform and AWS EKS?

-2. How to authenticate AWS ECR repositories with ArgoCD?
+2. How do we authenticate AWS ECR repositories with ArgoCD?

+3. How do we replicate AWS ECR Repositories across accounts?

+4. How to set up a single GitLab server to run pipelines across different AWS accounts?

+5. How do you manage secrets in CI/CD pipelines?

+6. How do you remediate security vulnerabilities found while running the pipeline?

+7. How do you manage the Terraform state file?